tarantool/metrics/doc/monitoring/getting_started.rst

 ---------------------

-In production environments, Tarantool Cartridge usually has a large number of so-called routers---Tarantool instances that handle input load.
+In production environments, Tarantool Cartridge usually has a large number of so-called routers -- Tarantool instances that handle input load.
 Various load balancers help distribute that load evenly.
 However, any load balancer has to know which routers are ready to accept the load at the moment.